Kenny-136/mnswpr/README.md

 ## Bonuses (optional)

-Allow for the user to configure number of mines ✅︎ and grid size via a configuration.
-(Difficult) Discovering an empty square should reveal all squares around it, and cascade into other nearby empty squares
+Allow for the user to configure number of mines ✅︎ and grid size via a configuration.✅︎ (Difficult) Discovering an empty square should reveal all squares around it, and cascade into other nearby empty squares✅︎